Indoor Air Quality Monitor

 Breathing clean air indoors isn’t just a comfort—it’s essential to overall well-being.

-Simple to use, the monitor plugs into a wall outlet and must remain undisturbed to ensure findings will be reliable.
-We provide instruction about effective locations for each monitor.
+Simple to use, the monitors plug into a wall outlet or operate with a rechargeable battery.
+We can provide instruction about effective locations for each monitor.
 Multiple monitors can be deployed in complicated spaces to provide a more complete picture of IAQ.
-Once placed, the monitor takes in room air through a fan, samples it electronically, and then returns the air sample to the room.
+Once placed, they must remain undisturbed to ensure findings are reliable.

 We look forward to helping you improve your indoor environment and overall well-being!